tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Decentralised exchange

-        An exchange where all trades happen purely :term:`on-chain`.
+        Decentralised exchange (DEX) is an asset trading exchange where all trades happen purely :term:`on-chain`.
 These exchanges are public, fair, cheap and especially censorship proof.
 There is no middleman like a broker when you are trading on these venues, but you get equal access to the trade flow.
 Decentralised exchanges can be :term:`AMM` based or order book based.
 Some of the most popular decentralised exchanges are Uniswap, Sushiwap and PancakeSwap.

     Autonomous agent